 While debt management plans might help some people solve their financial difficulties, these types of plans can sometimes lead to more money troubles.
 Many debt management agencies charge high fees for services that consumers can handle themselves, make promises they don’t keep, and fail to pay creditors in a timely manner (if at all).

-Companies that offer debt management plans work with you and your creditors to come up a plan to repay your unsecured debts, like credit cards, small medical debts, and collection debts.
+Companies that offer debt management plans work with you and your creditors to come up with a plan to repay your unsecured debts, like credit cards, small medical debts, and collection debts.
 In many cases, companies offering debt management plans call themselves “credit counseling agencies.”

 Here’s how a typical debt management plan might work: The debtor deposits money into an account every month, and the credit counseling agency uses the money to make payments to creditors under the plan.
 Usually, the debtor has to make regularly scheduled payments into the account for three to five years and, under the terms of most plans, must pay the debt management company a fee in addition to the monthly deposits.

 Probably the biggest upside to a debt management plan is that creditors often agree to waive certain fees and reduce interest rates as part of the plan.
 Most creditors will make some concessions when you’re on a legitimate debt management program.
 Eliminating the interest can significantly reduce the amount you owe each month.

 Here are a few more advantages of using a good debt management program: